By Ellis Cortez

-Impunity Watch Reporter, Middle East
+Impunity Watch Reporter, South America

-For further information, please see:
+For more information please see:

 BBC – Venezuela arrests 22 over cocaine in plane to Paris – 27 September 2013

 CNN – Arrests made in Air France flight cocaine case – 25 September 2013

 Fox News – Venezuela arrests 22 in Air France cocaine bust – 25 September 2013

 The Wall Street Journal – Venezuela Makes More Arrests in Probe of Smuggling Aboard Jetliner – 25 September 2013

 The Guardian – Cocaine seizure: three Britons arrested in Paris, Venezuela says – 23 September 2013